IETF 100 Hackathon Day 1

 I also got my laptop back, and Yasir brought in his large computer so that he could continue his work.
 He has the funny habit of breaking his OpenSSL in totally unexpected ways.
 Rahul Golam became a TLS hero overnight by getting his code to work in a climatic battle with an obscure dragon.
 Yash Paupiah, Nitin Mutkawoa and Kifah also got their code to work and the excitement of finally nailing it down was a memorable moment !
 Nitin didn’t believe that the war was over.
 Codarren and myself had to convince him that he was done, and there was nothing more to add.
 Yash Paupiah wrestled with complex parser code written in a mixture of flex, yacc and C. He slew the 3 snakes.

-Pirabarlen (selven) was able to completely to complete an interesting task remotely from Danemark.
+Pirabarlen (selven) was able to complete an interesting task remotely from Danemark.
 Nigel Yong also jumped in and pushed his python skills to the limit.
 Exceptionally, we ate at 9:30 pm as most hackers had transcended the physical realm.
 Nobody bothered to think about lunch.
 Yasir had to work remotely for the rest of the afternoon but was still adamant on taming the TLS beast.

 As I am writing this blog post (1:30 am), Muzaffar and Nigel are still not done.
 I guess that’s the Hackers.mu spirit :) Overall, it was a very productive & fun day.
 Pictures of Day 1: